uofo/reverse-archaeology-content/prism.md

 **[murmur]**

 _Are the places that matter most to you part of the official narrative of your city?
 Chances are they are not...
 But projects like [murmur] help to make places matter for everyone. [murmur] was first established in Toronto’s Kensington Market in 2003.
 This oral history project came to our precious city from a group of eight Orange High School students in the spring of 2009 who recorded people’s stories about places in their town._

 - Megeenah Dacy

-_- Quotes from Khemani, By the People, UA and Megeenah_

 **Ironworks**